Active Braintree

 Active Braintree is supported by a strong partnership network that includes the Trustees of the Active Braintree Foundation, Braintree District Council, Freedom Leisure, local sports clubs and community organisations, Health and Wellbeing Panel partners, and local volunteers and community leaders, all working together to strengthen and enhance sport and physical activity opportunities across the district.

-Active Braintree has been able to support the mobilisation of wider local campaigns and initiatives, including the Find Your Active Braintree Navigator and Holiday and Food Activity summer family events.
+Through this strong partnership work, Active Braintree has been able to support the mobilisation of wider local campaigns and initiatives, including the Find Your Active Braintree Navigator and Holiday and Food Activity summer family events.
 More broadly, the network has strengthened relationships between leisure providers, the local authority and community groups, creating a more connected and collaborative local system.

 What’s next?

-Active Braintree will continue to support the district’s sport and physical activity sector while planning for the future.
-This includes exploring how the network can provide stability and support to local organisations during ongoing system changes linked to Local Government Reorganisation, devolution and NHS reform.
+They hope to explore further ways to understand how the network can provide stability and support to local organisations during ongoing system changes linked to Local Government Reorganisation, devolution and NHS reform.